mdeloof/statig/README.md

 ```

 In a traditional FSM we have 3 states that all have to handle the
 `ButtonPressed` event.
-In this case this isn't that big of an issue,
+In this simple example that doesn't seam to be too
-but as your state machine grows in complexity you'll often find that
+much a problem, but as your state machine grows you'll often find that you
-you need to handle an event the same way in multiple states.
+need to handle an event the same way in multiple states, resulting in code
+duplication and making the state machine more and more unmanegeable as it
+grows.
+This is what we call state explosion.

-In a hierarchial state machine we can add a parent state `Playing` that
+In a hierarchial state machine we can add a superstate `Playing` that
 encapsulates the states `On` and `Off`.
-These child states don't handle
+These substates don't handle
-the `ButtonPressed` event directly but defer it to their parent state `Playing`.
+the `ButtonPressed` event directly but defer it to their superstate
+`Playing`.

 ```text
 ┌───────────────────────────────────────┐